chichi-3/Genetic-Algorithm-Trading-Strategy-Optimizer/README.md

 Optimizing trading strategies with multiple technical indicators quickly becomes a combinatorial challenge.
 For instance, even modest parameter ranges across just 8 variables can result in billions of possible combinations.
 Exhaustively testing all of them (grid search) is computationally expensive and inefficient.

 This project demonstrates how a Genetic Algorithm (GA) can efficiently explore this space to find high-performing configurations, without needing to test every possibility.

+## Chromosome Design and Parameter Ranges

+Each individual strategy is represented as an **8-gene chromosome**, where each gene corresponds to a strategy parameter.
+These genes are initialized and evolved over generations.

+**Parameter ranges:**

+Description               Range / Options

+MA Type                -   0=SMA, 1=EMA, 2=WMA, 3=TMA
+Fast MA Length         -   Integer from 5 to 30
+Slow MA Length         -   Integer from 20 to 100
+RSI Length             -   Integer from 5 to 30
+RSI Oversold Threshold -   Integer from 10 to 40
+ATR Period             -   Integer from 5 to 30
+Stop Loss Multiplier   -   Float from 0.5 to 5.0
+Take Profit Multiplier -   Float from 0.5 to 5.0

+With these ranges, the total number of valid combinations is **in the tens of billions**, making brute-force grid search computationally unfeasible.